 Start at Canyon Rim for the classic first view

-As of May 2026, spring weather in the New River Gorge National Park is a mixed bag in the best and worst ways.
-Highs can run roughly from the mid-50s to upper 70s, lows can still dip into the upper 30s, and rain is common through the month.
-I always check the official National Park Service conditions page the night before and again that morning, because a wet trail or road issue can change the feel of your day fast.
+Spring weather in the gorge is unpredictable.
+Highs can run from the mid-50s to upper 70s, lows can still dip into the upper 30s, and rain is common through May.
+Check the official National Park Service conditions page the night before and again that morning, because a wet trail or road issue can change the day fast.

-Once you’re there, take a few minutes at the overlooks near the Canyon Rim Visitor Center.
-Don’t rush this part.
-The New River Gorge Bridge is the park’s signature sight for a reason, and first thing in the morning the light is often better, the air is cooler, and the crowds are lighter.
+Take a few minutes at the boardwalk overlooks near the visitor center.
+The New River Gorge Bridge is the park’s signature sight for a reason: at 876 feet above the river, it’s the third-highest single-span steel arch bridge in the Western Hemisphere.
+First thing in the morning the light hits the steel cleanly, the air is cooler, and the crowds are lighter.

 If you only remember one planning tip, remember this: get the iconic New River Gorge Bridge views early, before parking lots and trails start filling up.